 The best way to send email is via Microsoft Outlook.
 In this post, we are going to focus on clearing the cache in Outlook.
-This is important, because the program stores files for easier access, but there might come a time when these same files are the cause for slowdowns.
+This is important, because the program stores files for easier access, but there might come a time when these same files are the cause of slowdowns.

 Deleting the cache also removes auto-complete data among other things, therefore, one should always consider cleaning the cache at least once per month if Outlook is used on the regular.
 Doing this task is quite simple, at least from our point of view.

-But worry not, we will no doubt simplify everything for all as to make the guide super easy to understand for even the most novice of readers.
+But worry not, we will no doubt simplify everything for all to make the guide super easy to understand for even the most novice of readers.

 - Launch Outlook